dk6688/camel-cassandra-servicemix-airport-example/README.md

 # The route

-This route executes 46240 insert on Apache Cassandra airport table on the simplex keyspace.
+This route executes 46240 inserts on Apache Cassandra airport table on the simplex keyspace.